-- Please sign-in when you enter the building at the volunteer desk (located in the front lobby, northwest corner, across from the switchboard) and sign out as you leave.
-Include your name, the time, and the number of your volunteer hours that day. - Remember to wear your identification badge which is kept at the volunteer desk. - Work only in the assigned area.
-If you would like to have a change in your assignment, please talk to the Volunteer Coordinator. - Please notify the Assisi Heights reception desk (507-282-7441) if, for any reason, you will not be available for your assigned responsibility. - If you are ill, PLEASE DO NOT COME.
-Wait until you are well. - Ask for assistance with any question you have, if you have difficulty or are unable to complete a task, or are unsure of a situation. - If you note an emergency, advise someone in charge of the situation as soon as possible. - Respect the confidentiality of what you learn about and/or from the Sisters.
+• Please sign-in when you enter the building at the volunteer desk (located in the front lobby, southeast corner, near the switchboard) and sign out as you leave.
+Include your name, the time, and the number of your volunteer hours that day.

+- Remember to wear your identification badge which is kept at the volunteer desk. - Work only in the assigned area.
+If you would like to have a change in your assignment, please talk to the Volunteer Coordinator. - Please notify the Assisi Heights reception desk (507-282-7441) if, for any reason, you will not be available for your assigned responsibility, or follow more specific instructions if you have received them. - If you are ill, PLEASE DO NOT COME.
+Wait until you are well. - Ask for assistance with any question you have, if you have difficulty or are unable to complete a task, or are unsure of a situation. - If you note an emergency, advise someone in charge of the area as soon as possible. - Respect the confidentiality of what you learn about and/or from the Sisters.